Seven Useful Questions in Density Functional Theory

-We let $\Psi$ be the exact $N$-particle ground-state wavefunction of $\hat H$, so that \ben E = \langle \Psi | \hat H | \Psi \rangle. \een Traditional quantum chemical methods, such as coupled-cluster \cite{K02}, are extremely effective at finding ground-state energies to within 1 kcal/mol (0.05 eV or 1.6 mH) for small molecules (less than 30 atoms), but scale too poorly with size to be affordable beyond that.
-Quantum Monte Carlo methods \cite{NU99,FMNR01} provide a similar role for both materials and difficult molecules.
+We give formulas only for non-degenerate spin-unpolarized groundstates, for simplicity.
+Let $\Psi_{v}$ be the exact unique $N$-particle ground-state wavefunction of $\hat H_{v}$, so that the ground-state energy is \ben E[v] = \langle \Psi_{v} \vert \hat H_{v} \vert \Psi_{v} \rangle. \een Traditional quantum chemical methods, such as coupled-cluster \cite{K02}, are extremely effective at finding ground-state energies to within 1 kcal/mol (0.05 eV or 1.6 mH) for small molecules (less than 30 atoms), but scale too poorly with size to be affordable beyond that.
+Quantum Monte Carlo methods provide a similar role for both materials \cite{NU99} and difficult molecules \cite{FMNR01}.